 Sind's history is crucial to understanding the political importance of barrages and canals, but is not comprehensively covered by existing scholarship.
 Sind holds a peripheral place in English-language studies of colonial India, and a more integral, though by no means dominant, position in studies of Pakistan.
 Only a handful of substantial works cover Sind's history after its annexation by the British in 1843.
+There are several reasons why this may be the case.
+Sind was located on the northwestern fringe of British India, geographically remote from the Imperial capitals in Calcutta and subsequently New Delhi.
+While administered as part of the Bombay Presidency between 1847 and 1936, it was barely contiguous with the Presidency proper and accessible only from the sea.
+In north-western India, Sind was eclipsed in fame and political importance by its northern neighbour, the Punjab, which had a bigger population and economy, and a privileged position in colonial official imaginations.

 32 U. Alam, P. Sahota, and P. Jeffry, 'Irrigation in the Indus Basin: A history of unsustainability?', Water Science & Technology: Water Supply 7.1 (2007): 211-218, p.216.
 33 Kaiser Bengali and Nafisa Shah, 'Introduction', in Kaiser Bengali (ed.), The Politics of Managing Water (Karachi; Oxford: Oxford University Press, 2003), p.xi.